Pylons/pyramid/docs/narr/configuration.rst

 via ZCML and scanning can be used to configure any application.
 They are not mutually exclusive.

-The :mod:`repoze.bfg` authors often recommend using mostly declarative configuration, because it's the more traditional form of configuration used in :mod:`repoze.bfg` applications, it can be overridden and extended by third party deployers, and there are more examples for it "in the wild".
+The :mod:`pyramid` authors often recommend using mostly declarative configuration, because it's the more traditional form of configuration used in :mod:`pyramid` applications, it can be overridden and extended by third party deployers, and there are more examples for it "in the wild".